Matsigenka people: Culture

-Most Machiguenga do not have personal names.
+Most Matsigenka do not have personal names.
 Members of the same band are identified by kin terminology, while members of a different band or tribe are referred to by their Spanish names.

-Most Matsigenka are today Christian (mainly Catholic) but commonly they still entertain animists notions.
+Most Matsigenka are today Christian (mainly Catholic) but commonly they still entertain animist notions.
 Spirits and demons influence everyday life whereas the creator gods have withdrawn and are indifferent to humans.
 Shamans used to play a prominent role in local society, today though they are less visible and certain of their functions have been taken over by healers.

-While quite accomplished in using plants and herbs as medicine, the Matsiguenka are susceptible to new infectious diseases brought in from the outside world.
+While quite accomplished in using plants and herbs as medicine, the Matsigenka are susceptible to new infectious diseases brought in from the outside world.
 In many communities they have, however, been spared from COVID-19.
 The Matsigenka used to wear a handwoven and homemade cotton tunic made by women, in local Spanish called a cushmas, designed with a V neck for men, and straight neck for women.
 They fashion huts using palm tree poles as a frame, with palm leaves thatched for the roof.
 Literacy rates for settled groups range from 30% to 60%.
 Each extended family group is governed by a self-appointed "headman".

 Family life

-Formerly women married around the age of 16 while today they commonly enter into family relations some years later.
+Formerly women married around the age of 16, while today they commonly enter into family relations some years later.
 Women have an average of eight to ten pregnancies.
 As with many indigenous tribes, the mortality rate for infants is high.
 During the first year(s) of marriage the relation is often unstable and separation is common.
-The Matsigenka are uxorilocal, which means that the man moves to his wife who usually still live with her parents.
+The Matsigenka are uxorilocal, which means that the man moves to his wife who usually still lives with her parents.
 During the early time of their relation they prepare their own garden and they build their own house not far from the woman's parents.
-This means that the relation between mothers and daughters are strong while the position of inmarrying men, who come from other family constellations, may be experienced as vulnerable.
-Formerly prominent men had multiple wives.
+This means that the relations between mothers and daughters are strong while the position of inmarrying men, who come from other family constellations, may be experienced as vulnerable.
+Formerly, prominent men had multiple wives.